By the end of this chapter, students should be able to:

 - Differentiate between brittle, ductile, and elastic deformation

-- Name different fold types
+- Name and describe different fold types

-- Describe how seismic waves are measured
+- Describe different seismic wave types and how they are measured

 - Describe notable historical earthquakes